-Through TRACE, new medical and technological innovations are combining in a powerful way to help meet that goal:
+Through TRACE, new medical and technological innovations are combining in a powerful way:

 - TRACE is supporting select countries to begin implementing the use of Rapid Tests for Recent Infection (RTRI) which are capable of distinguishing between recent and long-term infections.